 If, however, you are feeling the tight constraints of your budget and you are saving money at a WAR over 30% of your Gross Income, you may need to question the extent of your frugality.
 Is it cutting too deeply?

-Their WAR was likely much greater than 30%, but this was clearly negatively impacting their marriage.
-It simply isn’t worth it to pinch pennies with a high-income if it negatively impacts your marriage.
-Becoming Financially Independent and Retiring Early (FIRE) is important, but it should not be an all consuming goal that prevents you from living a life well lived.
+Their WAR was likely much greater than 30%, and it was clearly negatively impacting their marriage.
+It simply isn’t worth it to pinch pennies with a high income if it negatively impacts your marriage.

 Who cares how big your bank account is if you aren’t enjoy life?